Anti (album): Title and packaging

 On 7 October 2015, Rihanna held a private viewing for fans and press at Los Angeles' MAMA Gallery, where she debuted the album's official artwork and title.
 Initially thought to have been entitled R8, Rihanna announced the official title during the album's cover art release, revealing the album would be called ANTI.
 The exhibition included a piece of art which defined the album's title, stating that anti is "a person opposed to a particular policy, activity, or idea."
 Following the exhibition, Rihanna took to social media to confirm the album's title along with an explanation of its meaning.
 The explanation stated, "By continuing to follow her own instincts, her work strives to make an impact by doing the very antithesis of what the public expects."

 The artwork was designed by Israeli artist Roy Nachum, and was described by Rihanna as her "favorite album cover".
-The album's front cover shows an image of Rihanna, which was taken on her first day of day care, holding a black balloon, with a gold crown covering her eyes; the majority of the artwork is black and white with a "smattering" of red paint.
+The album's front cover shows a blurry image of Rihanna, which was taken on her first day of day care, holding a black balloon, with a gold crown covering her eyes; the majority of the artwork is black and white with a "smattering" of red paint.
 Speaking about the cover art's concept, Nachum stated that he painted a young Rihanna to represent her "bringing something new" to music.